Mental Health at Work

-The development of the ‘Stress management competency indicator tool’ opens the possibility of assessing the relevant behaviours through self-assessment, upward feedback or 360 degree feedback.
-For managers involved in other stress management activities, the framework and tool gives a useful starting point to approach solutions.
+The development of the ‘Stress management competency indicator tool’ opens the possibility of assessing the relevant behaviours through self-assessment, upward feedback or 360-degree feedback.
+For managers involved in other stress management activities, the framework and tool give a useful starting point to approach solutions.

 To access the tool click the link here stress indicator tool for managers/supervisors.

 Or go to the Stress Indicator Guidance notes from the HSE

 See also other blogs and web news on this site